 Students, as all humans, have some intuitive answers to these questions about causes of human behavior.
 We can help students expand and complexify their thinking about causes, and sort their answers into different types of causes, making them aware that some causes lie in the immediate environment, some have to do with individual experiences in the recent and not-so-recent past, but, perhaps surprisingly, some causes also originate much further back in time.

 Tinbergen's questions help students and teachers in this process of reflecting on, sorting, and further investigating the complex causality of (human) behavior and other phenomena in biology and society.

 Content across content anchors helps students and teachers to further explore these different causes of our behaviors, while learning about the methods of science in human evolution, behavioral science and sustainability science.

 Many situations in our everyday experience are social interactions - our behaviors not only have effects on ourselves but on others around us, and likewise, other people's behavior has not just effects on them but also on us.
 This is because we humans live in social groups and in a world that is changed and created by other humans.

 Evolutionary biologists, behavioral scientists and sustainability scientists sometimes represent the costs and benefits that people (or other living beings) get from a behavior through a so-called payoff matrix.

 Payoff matrices help us reflect on the possible causes and motivations for and consequences of behaviors in particular situations, and identify situations of social interactions and social dilemmas.

 Understanding how behaviors, their causes, and their outcomes interact requires other tools, because in the biological and social world, we are dealing with complex causality.

 Causal maps are one way to visualize this complex causality.
-With the help of scaffolded materials, students build causal maps between conditions, behaviors, and other factors, and recognize the role of feedback loops.
+With the help of scaffolded materials, students build causal maps between conditions, behaviors, and other factors, and recognize complex systems dynamics like feedback loops.

 Tools for population thinking